Eagle Rays: Family Myliobatididae

 Big bat ray taken at the North T-Pier in Morro Bay.

 Range: Gulf of California to Yaquina Bay, Oregon.
+Common from Bahia Magdalena, southern Baja California, to Arcata Bay and Humboldt Bay in northern California.

 Habitat: Prefers a flat, rocky bottom or sand among rocks although also seems to enjoy hanging around kelp beds.
 Most commonly caught in sandy or muddy bottom bays and the deeper water areas around piers.
 Bat rays basically “fly” through the water using their powerful pectoral fins and occasionally they will leap out of the water when hooked.
+Most common in intertidal waters but recorded to a depth of 577 feet.

 Piers: Bat rays are caught at almost all piers in California, both oceanfront and those in bays.
 Best bets: Shelter Island Pier, San Clemente Pier, Balboa Pier, Newport Pier, Huntington Beach Pier, Redondo Beach Pier, Hermosa Beach Pier, Stearns Wharf, Cayucos Pier, Berkeley Pier, San Mateo Pier, Elephant Rock Pier, Angel Island Pier, Eureka Municipal Wharf and Del Norte Street Pier (Eureka).